kailash-manasarovar/statement/docs/timeline/2023/june.md

 - Quite often, women-in-tech end up pretending to be not as competent as they are to avoid this, and obviously are targeted at that time for being incompetent.
 - Tech is a game that women cannot win.
 - We work side-by-side with violent men, and the predominantly decent men we work with usually do nothing to help or support us.
+- I wonder how many of the men I have worked with over the years have [seen me in child rape-gang porn](november.md#first-time-they-flash-up-my-naked-16-year-old-body-on-x).
 - In this specific case, I had corrected some published instructions which we were getting a lot of complaints about.
-- The original author, a very insecure male, took great exception to this and tried to hack into my laptop directly with my permission, which I did not give him.
+- The original author, an insecure male, Coogan, took great exception to this and tried to hack into my laptop directly with my permission, which I did not give him.
 He was very aggressive.
 - Eventually, we worked through the examples together and he had to agree there was a problem he hadn't noticed.
 - Nevertheless, these sorts of situations are death knells to women's careers in tech, and I was targeted by management from that moment onwards.
-- The stress of being bullied and sexually groomed relentlessly at the conservatory and online, and the feelings of being high and anxious from drugging, made me unable to deal with any of this effectively.
+- The stress of being bullied and sexually groomed relentlessly at the conservatory and online and the feelings of being high and anxious from drugging and sedating, made me unable to deal with any of this effectively.
 - I start thinking about resigning; for the second time in less than 6 months.
 - Was getting me fired, or getting me to leave my job, part of the conspiracy so that I would be fully isolated from any possible avenue of help when the conservatory classes were over for the school-year and the porn gangs could begin their campaign of terror in earnest?